West Virginia is a constitutional carry state, and its laws are more favorable for firearm owners.

 - Driver’s license or ID

-It would be best if you got your permit application notarized.
 You also have to meet specific requirements.
+You must:

 - Have no substance addiction (cannot have two or more DUIs or court-ordered treatment)